Namecheap vs GoDaddy: Which is a Better Domain Registrar?

 Both companies offer web hosting services that include shared hosting, VPS, and dedicated server packages.
 If you have a small website, both providers are fine to use.
 Each one offers Linux and Windows-based hosting, as well as managed WordPress hosting.

-While we would not enthusiastically recommend the hosting services of either company, as neither is considered among the top web hosting services, there is a nice convenience factor in having your site hosted by the same provider you use for your domain.
+While we would not enthusiastically recommend the hosting services of either company, as neither is considered among the best web hosting services, there is a nice convenience factor in having your site hosted by the same provider you use for your domain.
 It saves a few steps in the setup process and makes things simpler, especially if you’re not technically savvy.

 However, Namecheap has shared hosting packages for as low as $1.98 per month and go up to $4.98 per month for their premium “Stellar Business” plan.
 For a company that prides itself on providing its customers with the lowest possible price, it certainly delivers.